 What should I be aware of when vaping PG?

 Some people find a high level of PG irritating to the throat.
-Allergies to PG are rare, but have been reported.
-If you find yourself coming out in a rash, or suffering other unpleasant reactions after using PG-based e-fluid, you should look at using 100% VG juice instead.
-Many vendors are starting to offer this as an option.
+True allergies to PG are rare, but have been reported.
+If you find yourself coming out in a rash, or suffering other unpleasant reactions after using PG-based e-fluid, you may have a more common mild sensitivity to PG, and should look at using high-VG juice instead.
+Many vendors offer this option.

 VEGETABLE GLYCERIN (VG)